section-engineering-education/engineering-education/content/articles/introduction-to-frequent-itemset-mining-with-python/index.md

 Data is the new gold!
 Every organization is now obsessed with Data mining, all in an attempt to build up a knowledge base, better their services, or even have a competitive advantage in the industry.
 <!--more-->
 There are numerous data mining techniques.
-However, in this article,  we will learn frequent itemset mapping, its key concepts, and application areas as a data mining technique.
+However, this article will tackle frequent itemset mapping, its key concepts, and application areas as a data mining technique.
 In the end, we will create a simple frequent itemset mapping table.
 But first, the basics.

-Let’s get started!
+Let us get started!

 ### Table of content
 This article will cover: